gutenye/tagen/README.md

 Usage
 -----

 use core extension

 	require "tagen/core"

-then we have String#blank? method, for a list of core extensions, see {file:docs/CoreExtensions.md docs/CoreExtensions}.
+then we have Time.time method, for a list of core extensions, see {file:docs/CoreExtensions.md docs/CoreExtensions}.

 use extra extension

-	require "pathname"
-	require "tagen/pathname"

-or

-	require "tagen/pathname" # auto require "pathname"
+	require "tagen/pathname" # it also require "pathname"

 this will add #path method to Pathname, see API doc.